arashkazemi/tati/README.md

         k.continue();  // runs until end as there is no other breakpoints
                        // (output:  2,3)

-To know how to more about using Kensakan, see the included example and the class documentation.
+To know more about using Kensakan, see the included example and the class documentation.

 To build the project from scratch open a terminal in the root directory